As couples or friends, we find that our hearts expand as we step out of ourselves and embrace others.

 Serve in the Parish Community

 Our Religious Education Program is powered by volunteers who give of their time and talent on the weekends, educating our youth in the faith, and helping to prepare them for the Sacraments of Communion, Reconciliation, and Confirmation.
-Classes are currently taught both virtually and in person each Sunday with a once a month in-person Saturday gathering for each virtual class.

 The Legion of Mary is the largest apostolic organization of lay people in the Catholic Church.
 Its members serve the Church as voluntareers.
 The Legion was founded in 1921 in Dublin, Ireland, by the Catholic layman Frank Duff, and has today over three million active members in almost every country of the world.
 There are 10 million auxiliary members estimated worldwide.

 The Legion of Mary is open to all Catholics who: Faithfully practice their religion; Are animated by the desire to participate in the Church's apostolate through membership in the Legion; Are prepared to fulfill each and every duty which active membership in the Legion involves.

 The Legion is an extension of the heart and hands of the pastor.